Modern Gentlemen

 Many of those with an opioid use disorder become heroin addicts.
 Opioids are often the gateway drug that leads to heroin addiction (circa 80% of heroin users had a history of opioid misuse).

-11. Chronic pain medication misuse is known to lead to overdose.
+11. Chronic pain medication misuse can lead to overdose, as per chronic pain and suicide statistics.

 (American Addiction Centers)

 The results of the misuse of prescription pain medication can be deadly, to say the least.
 Just in the United States, there are about 17,000 deaths a year as a result of an opioid overdose.
-These recent chronic pain statistics are grim.
 Considering that’s only the number of reported deaths, the actual mortality rate could be much higher.

-12. Chronic pain doubles the risk of suicide compared to those who are pain-free.
+12. Prevalence of chronic pain doubles the risk of suicide.

 (Open Access Text)